Skyhigh173/Theory/Wiki.md

 it must be an integer.
 ## Create your own variables

-for variables, you can do like this.
+for variables, you can do this.
 (Example: you need variable a1, a2, n, k.
 It should look like this:)

 ```